awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 **ELB Load Balancers**
 For ELB load balancers, do one of the following:
 + **If you used the same account to create your Route 53 hosted zone and your load balancer** – Choose **Alias Target** and choose a load balancer from the list\.
 If you have a lot of load balancers, you can enter the first few characters of the DNS name to filter the list\.
-+ **If you used different accounts to create your Route 53 hosted zone and your load balancer** – Enter the value that you got in the procedure [Getting the DNS Name for an ELB Load Balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure)\.
++ **If you used different accounts to create your Route 53 hosted zone and your load balancer** – Enter the value that you got in the procedure [Getting the DNS name for an ELB load balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure)\.

   If you used one AWS account to create the current hosted zone and a different account to create a load balancer, the load balancer will not appear in the **Alias Targets** list\.

   If you used one account to create the current hosted zone and one or more different accounts to create all of your load balancers, the **Alias Targets** list shows **No Targets Available** under **Elastic Load Balancers**\.
 In either case, the console prepends **dualstack\.** to the DNS name\.
 When a client, such as a web browser, requests the IP address for your domain name \(example\.com\) or subdomain name \(www\.example\.com\), the client can request an IPv4 address \(an A record\), an IPv6 address \(a AAAA record\), or both IPv4 and IPv6 addresses \(in separate requests\)\.
 The **dualstack\.** designation allows Route 53 to respond with the appropriate IP address for your load balancer based on which IP address format the client requested\.

+**AWS Global Accelerator accelerators**
+For AWS Global Accelerator accelerators, enter the DNS name for the accelerator\.
+You can enter the DNS name of an accelerator that you created using the current AWS account or using a different AWS account\.

 **Amazon S3 Buckets**
 For Amazon S3 buckets that are configured as website endpoints, do one of the following:
 + **If you used the same account to create your Route 53 hosted zone and your Amazon S3 bucket** – Choose **Alias Target** and choose a bucket from the list\.
 If you have a lot of buckets, you can enter the first few characters of the DNS name to filter the list\.

   The value of **Alias Target** changes to the Amazon S3 website endpoint for your bucket\.
 + **If you used different accounts to create your Route 53 hosted zone and your Amazon S3 bucket** – Enter the name of the region that you created your S3 bucket in\.
-Use the value that appears in the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
+Use the value that appears in the **Website Endpoint** column in the table [Amazon S3 website endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints) in the *Amazon Web Services General Reference*\.

   If you used AWS accounts other than the current account to create your Amazon S3 buckets, the bucket won't appear in the **Alias Targets** list\.
 You must configure the bucket for website hosting\.
-For more information, see [Configure a Bucket for Website Hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Configure a bucket for website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) in the *Amazon Simple Storage Service Developer Guide*\.
 The name of the record must match the name of your Amazon S3 bucket\.
 For example, if the name of your Amazon S3 bucket is **acme\.example\.com**, the name of this record must also be **acme\.example\.com**\.
 In a group of weighted alias, latency alias, failover alias, or geolocation alias records, you can create only one record that routes queries to an Amazon S3 bucket because the name of the record must match the name of the bucket and bucket names must be globally unique\.